 Italy’s largest island is well known for beach getaways, coastal summer breaks and ancient relics such as the Temple of Concord.
-On our painting holidays and Pilates retreats in Sicily, we want you to experience authentic Italy.
-Of course, there are sights worth seeing, but sometimes its better to wander a little far off the beaten track and explore inspiring parts of the island without the crowds.
+On our Painting holidays and Pilates retreats in Sicily, we want you to experience authentic Italy.
+Of course, there are sights worth seeing, but sometimes it is better to wander a little far off the beaten track and explore inspiring parts of the island without the crowds.
 Here’s a look at some of Sicily’s quieter but ‘well worth a visit’ sights.

 Modica was very badly damaged in the 1693 earthquake, resulting in widespread rebuilding.
 Because of this, the town now displays grand Baroque architecture which did not exist pre-1693.
 The combination of new influences and surviving medieval structures have earned the picturesque town UNESCO listed status.
 The town is built on two steep valleys, a ridge separates Modica Alta (Upper Modica) and Modica Bassa (Lower Modica).
 For food lovers, the town is well known for its own special chocolate recipe.

 Hiding both a cave town and a historic castle built atop a large sandstone rock, this unique town is well worth a day visit.
 Those who make the trip to the town between the Madonie and Nebrodi mountain ranges will be greatly rewarded with a maze of historic rooms, some of which date back to 1,000B.C.